 There are over 100 trees in the Estate grounds, these make a major contribution to the nature of the Estate and have high amenity value.
 Since the Estate was built in the mid 1980s on the site of an old hospital, the builders and subsequently the Management Company have been required to keep surviving mature trees in the grounds.
 The property legal agreements provide protection from the consequences of allowing trees to grow.
 Mature trees are subject to Wansdsworth Borough Council tree preservation order (PDF scan, 131kb) number 99 of 2003.
 Under the law, this restricts the work that the Management Company and its agents can carry out to the protected trees and requires permission from Wandsworth Council in advance of any work to the trees.
 Property owners and residents are not permitted to do anything to the trees.

 The Directors of the Management Company recognise that property owners and residents have different opinions regarding trees and have adopted the following policy to balance these viewpoints and meet obligations: to manage the trees on the Estate and allow them to grow in accordance with the legal and contractual obligations on the Management Company, following advice from a professionally qualified tree surgeon and, where applicable, as permitted by planning consent.
-The Directors have produced a tree management plan (PDF, 33kb) which sets out in detail how the trees on the Estate will be managed in accordance with this policy and legal and contractual obligations.
+The Directors adopted a tree management plan (PDF, 52kb) in 2014, which sets out in detail how the trees on the Estate will be managed in accordance with this policy and legal and contractual obligations.
 This was endorsed by property owners at the 2020 AGM and any proposals to fell trees would require full justification following best practice and consultation with owners of nearby properties whose views would be considered.

 Snow and Gritting